Graph Neural Architecture Search with GPT-4: Experiments

 \subsection{Results on Search Space}

-To test the performance on the benchmark search space, we run the architecture search three times on nine different connections on Cora, and compare our method with other GNAS methods.
-Table \ref{tab:experiment2} shows the accuracy and ranks of the designed GNNs.
-Figure \ref{fig:ablation_searchspace} shows the mean accuracy and variance of the designed GNNs.
+To validate the performance of GNAS-LLM, we run the architecture search algorithm three times using all of the nine candidate operation connections from the NAS-Bench-Graph search spaces.
+We then compare our method with other GNAS methods.
+Table~\ref{tab:experiment2} shows the accuracy and ranks of the designed GNNs.
+Given a search space in NAS-Bench-Graph, a rank refers to the accuracy ranking of the designed GNNs within that space.
+Figure~\ref{fig:ablation_searchspace} shows the mean accuracy and variance of the designed GNNs.

+As shown in Table~\ref{tab:experiment2}, our approach achieves an average accuracy of 82.11\% across 9 search spaces, and surpassing the other three baseline methods, where Random achieves better results than the other two baselines in Spaces 1 and 4, GraphNAS ranks top in Space 3, and Genetic-GNN ranks top in Spaces 3, 6, and 7.
+Note that our method is competitive to the best baselines on all the nine spaces.
+In particular, GNAS-LLM wins all the other baselines by 0.51\% on average in Spaces 2, 5, 8, and 9.
+The most successful result is on Space 8, where the result beats the best baseline GraphNAS by improving the accuracy of 1.33\%.

-The experimental results consistently demonstrate that GPT4GNAS attains top-tier results across all the nine different connections in the benchmark search space.
-These results highlight that GPT4GNAS performs well on different search space connections and consistently yields satisfactory models.
-Figure \ref{fig:ablation_searchspace} shows that our method achieves higher average accuracy than other methods for the nine different connections in the benchmark space.
-In particular, our method generates the best GNN models in four cases (Spaces 1, 4, 7, and 8).
-The results show that our method is capable of generating the best model for a new search space with different operations and connections.
+The results demonstrate that GNAS-LLM achieves top-tier results across all the nine different search spaces.
+These results emphasize that GNAS-LLM performs well on different operation connections and consistently yields satisfactory models.
+Figure~\ref{fig:ablation_searchspace} shows that our method achieves higher average accuracy results than the other methods under the nine different search spaces.
+In particular, our method finds the best GNN models in four search spaces (e.g., Spaces 1, 4, 7, and 8).
+The results show that our method is capable of designing the best model for a new search space with different operations connections.

-Moreover, we test the dynamic evolution of the best architecture on Cora.
-The results are shown in Figure \ref{fig:cora_arch_development}.
-The outputs of GPT-4 are similar to those of an evolutionary algorithm, as it progressively refines the architecture.
-Once the backbone architecture is set, the operations from the existing best architecture continuously replace, adapt, and refine the architecture.

-\subsection{Results on GNAS Prompts}
+\subsection{Results on GNAS prompts}

-The GNAS prompts consist of the descriptions of search spaces (connections and operations) and search strategy.
-We use three variants, namely '$\neg Connections$', '$\neg Operations$', and '$\neg Strategy$', to denote prompts without the description.
-For example, '$\neg Operations$' denotes prompts without the description of the operations.

-Table 4 shows the results of GPT4GNAS and its variants.
-Interestingly, when excluding any item of the search space and search strategy descriptions, the variants can still output satisfactory results.
-However, these variants output worse results than GPT4GNAS.
-This observation emphasizes that the prompts are effective for guiding GPT-4 to understand the search space and search strategy.
-Moreover, when the prompts provide an appropriate search strategy, GPT-4 can yield even better results.
+To validate the performance of the GNAS prompts, we construct two types of variants of GNAS-LLM for ablation study.